-7.4 Stiles and Rails
+7.3 Stiles and Rails

-7.4.1 Stiles and rails of shutters shall be of timber or LVL or VLL (see 6.8).
-Second stile and rail of alternative material (other than LVL and VLL) (see 6.8) may also be used, in such case the outer stile and rail shall be of timber or LVL or VLL and shall be minimum 30 mm width after trimming and sizing.
-Butt (end) joints shall not be permitted for making-up the length of the frame.

-7.4.2 Maximum one finger joint or one scarf joint shall be allowed for timber stiles only with following details:

-- a) Joint shall be located between 300 to 500 mm from center liner of door; - b) In case of scarf joint it shall be diagonally cut at an angle of maximum 30 degree of horizontal; - c) The joints to both the stiles shall be located diagonally opposite to each other; and - 7.4.3 The rails shall be made without any joints.
+- 7.3.1 Stiles and rails of shutters shall be of timber or LVL or VLL (see 6.9).
+The frame for holding the core, including lipping where it occurs, shall be not less than 40 mm and not more than 75 mm in width.
+Second stile and rail of alternative material (other than LVL and VLL) (see 6.9) may also be used, in such case the outer stile and rail shall be of timber or LVL or VLL and shall be minimum 30 mm width after trimming and sizing.
+Butt (end) joints shall not be permitted for making-up the length of the frame. - 7.3.2 Maximum one finger joint or one scarf joint shall be allowed for timber stiles only with following details: - a) Joint shall be located between 300 to 500 mm from center liner of door; - b) In case of scarf joint it shall be diagonally cut at an angle of maximum 30 degree of horizontal; and - c) The joints to both the stiles shall be located diagonally opposite to each other. - 7.3.3 The rails shall be made without any joints.